Dynamical Boson Stars: Varieties of boson stars

 One can consider a perfect fluid as the fermionic component such that the stress-energy tensor takes the standard form

 where $\mu$ is the energy density, $p$ is the pressure of the fluid and $u_a$ its four-velocity.
-Such a fluid requires an equation of state to close the system of equations (see Ref.~\cite{lrr-2008-7} for more about fluids in relativity).
-In most work with fermionic-boson stars, the fluid is described by a degenerate, relativistic Fermi gas, so that the pressure is given by the parametric equation of state of Chandrasekhar
+Such a fluid requires an equation of state to close the system of equations (see \citealt{lrr-2008-7} for more about fluids in relativity).
+In much of the early work with fermion-boson stars, the fluid is described by a degenerate, relativistic Fermi gas, so that the pressure is given by the parametric equation of state of Chandrasekhar

 where $K=m_n^4/(32\,\pi^2)$ and $m_n$ the mass of the fermion.
 The parameter $t$ is given by

 where $p_o$ is the maximum value of the momentum in the Fermi distribution at radius $r$.